3D-Printed Organs: Are We Close?

 3D-printed organs are constructed out of stem cells taken from the patient.
 Through a process known as cell differentiation, these cells are instructed to carry out very specific tasks in the body, which enables researchers to deliver organ-specific and patient-specific treatments faster and at scale.

-No Need to Wait for Organ Donation
+Shorter Wait Times for Organ Donation

 Every day, 17 people die waiting for an organ transplant.
-And every ten minutes, another candidate is added to the waiting list.
+And every eight minutes, another candidate is added to the waiting list.
 If 3D bioprinting were available en masse, in theory, access to these in-demand organs would be a matter of hours, days or a few weeks versus the current reality of spending years on standby.

 Reduced Organ Rejection

 Since 3D-printed organs are sourced from the patient’s own DNA, the likelihood for a patient’s immune system to recognize a 3D-printed organ as its own rather than a foreign object would theoretically increase.
-This would result in significantly less cases of organ rejection.
+This would result in significantly fewer cases of organ rejection.

 Lower Healthcare Costs